afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 1. In order to practice this set of exercises, you need to be confident with creating several threads, passing tasks to the threads, starting and joining threads.
 If you are not confident yet, first practice with exercises **Week 3: Exercises 2 and 3**.
 2. Use the reference provided below to answer the following questions:
    Reference: [Synchronization Objects](http://www.albahari.com/threading/part2.aspx)
-   1. What is a deadlock?
+   1. What are the most commonly used blocking methods in threads?
-   2. What is a semaphore?
+   2. What is the difference between spinning (busy waiting) and blocking?
+Which one is not efficient?
-   3. What is a mutex?
+   3. What is a lock?
+Why do we need a lock?
 3. If you do not have experience with linked lists, read this tutorial to gain knowledge about linked list in C#:
    Tutorial: [Linked Lists in C#](https://www.dotnetperls.com/linkedlist)